Parvati Shallow: Australia V The World

 On Day 1, she approached Survivor South Africa: Island of Secrets winner, Rob Bentele, after he talked with two-time Australian Survivor player and Shallow's Deal or No Deal Island ally, David Genat, during the opening challenge.
 She proposed working with Bentele and admitted her past experience with Genat.
 However, after Bentele showed interest in voting off one of the Americans, Shallow and Fields rallied their tribemates to vote out the South African 6–1, but not before he disclosed Shallow's Deal or No Deal Island history to the World Tribe.

 Shallow proceeded to win the final immunity challenge, securing her place in the final tribal council–making her the first person in Survivor history to make it to the final tribal three times.
 On the Final Day of the game, she won in a 6-1-0 Jury Vote, winning the A$250,000 prize.
-During her final words, she celebrated winning in Samoa, after finishing as the runner-up on the previous Samoa-filmed seasons, Heroes V Villians and announced her retirement from Survivor.
+During her final words, she celebrated winning in Samoa, after finishing as the runner-up on the previous Samoa-filmed seasons, Heroes v.
+Villains and announced her retirement from Survivor.